 In this mode, the operator has the opportunity to search for an image, in order to define cue points or clips.
 Moving the command knob clockwise will force Multicam to search forward, moving the command knob counter clockwise will force it to search backwards.
 The most important thing to note is that Multicam never stops recording while searching.

 5.3 PLAYBACK MODE

-Moving the lever or pressing the PLAY key selects this last mode.
+Pressing the PLAY key selects this last mode.

 Multicam plays the incoming signal delayed, a clip or a playlist, in slow motion, and of course, continues to record the incoming signal on disks.